stanford-cs149/biggraphs-ec/README.md

 ## Environment Setup ##

-Final grading of this assignment will be performed on 32 vCPU machines that you will run on the AWS cloud platform.
-However, you may begin this assignment on the 4-core (8 hyperthread) machines in the Myth cluster if you would like.
-These machines will suffice for basic development and performance testing.
-That being said, **test your code on AWS before submitting**.
-You can test your code on the shared cluster you used for PA4.
-Alternatively, you can set up your own EC2 cluster ([instructions](./cloud_readme.md)) but you need some budget for this option.
+Final grading of this assignment will be performed on the Myth machines.

 The assignment starter code is available on [Github](https://github.com/stanford-cs149/biggraphs-ec).
 Please clone the Assignment 5 starter code using:

 ```
 git clone https://github.com/stanford-cs149/biggraphs-ec.git
 ```

-**Do not store any unencrypted private SSH keys or any other sensitive information on shared cluster.** The course staff do not provide any information security guarantee for the shared cluster.

 #### Background: Learning OpenMP ####